sigsep/open-unmix-paper-joss/paper.md

 Releasing _Open-Unmix_ is first and foremost an attempt to provide a reliable implementation sticking to established programming practice as were also proposed in [@mcfee2018open].
 In particular:

 - __reproducible code__: everything is provided to exactly reproduce our experiments and display our results.
-- __pre-trained models__: we provide pre-trained weights that allow to use the model right away or fine-tune it on user-provided data.
+- __pre-trained models__: we provide pre-trained weights that allow to use the model right away or fine-tune it on user-provided data [@umx; @umxhq].
-- __tests__: the release includes unit tests, useful to organize future open collaboration using pull-requests.
+- __tests__: the release includes unit and regression tests, useful to organize future open collaboration using pull-requests.

 ## Results